sonnbon/pizza/README.md

 Connor Williams

-The program in this directory is a pizza calculator, which takes two inputs and outputs an answer in dollars per square inch.
+This program is a pizza calculator, which takes two inputs and outputs an answer in dollars per square inch.

+This was created for a homework assignment for my CS 161 - Introduction to Programs and Problem Solving class at Portland State Univsersity.